Signing Ceremony of GGP/KUSANONE: “The Project for the Provision of a Wheelchair Accessible Vehicle in GRNO”

 After signing of the Grant Contract

-Fraternité Mauricienne Des Malades et Handicapés has provideng free programmes in Port Louis to support independence, including life slills and communication, as well as employment support through work experience placements in companies.
+Fraternité Mauricienne Des Malades et Handicapés (FMMH) provides free programs to support the independence of individuals with disabilities, including life and communication skills, as well as employment support through work experience placements in companies.

-Fraternité Mauricienne Des Malades et Handicapés has provideng free programmes in Port Louis to support independence, including life slills and communication, as well as employment support through work experience placements in companies.
+Fraternité Mauricienne Des Malades et Handicapés (FMMH) provides free programs to support the independence of individuals with disabilities, including life and communication skills, as well as employment support through work experience placements in companies.

 Group photo